Danodya/movie-client/README.md

 ## **Running**
 With the CI pipeline, the Docker image is built and pushed to GitHub Container Registry.

+Both the `movie-server` and the `movie-client` are packaged inside the same Docker image, and both will start automatically when the container runs with the entrypoint script with the provided arguments.

+>[!NOTE]
+> If the `movie-client` needs to run by logging into the container, change the `entrypoint.sh` by replacing the last line with:
+> `bash`
+>
+> For example:
+> ```bash
+> docker run --it ghcr.io/danodya/jr103155:1.0.0
+> python movie-client/main.py -y 1940 1950
+> ```

 To run the application using Docker, use the following command:
 Provide only the year or years separated by spaces as arguments (e.g., 1940 1950):
 ```bash